Meitong127/p8105_mtp_mz3084-Meitong/p8105_mtp_mz3084-Meitong.md

 ```

 Rental prices in Manhattan are significantly higher than in other areas
-and with a significant drop and rapid recovery from 2020 to 2021
+and with a significant drop and rapid recovery during pandamic,
-(pandamic), indicating that the pandemic has had a significant impact on
+indicating that the pandemic has had a significant impact on Manhattan’s
-Manhattan’s high-rent market, especially office space and high-end
+high-rent market, especially office space and high-end residential
-residential markets; Brooklyn and Queens have experienced slight
+markets; Brooklyn and Queens have experienced slight fluctuations during
-fluctuations during the pandemic, but have grown steadily overall; Bronx
+the pandemic, but have grown steadily overall; Bronx rents have grown
-rents have grown more slowly and steadily.
-Data for Staten Island is
+more slowly and steadily.
+Data for Staten Island is insufficient.
-insufficient.

 ``` r
 zhvi_df = zhvi_df |>